Non-stationarity in correlation matrices for wind turbine SCADA-data and implications for failure detection: Application to multiple turbines

 by dividing with the total histogram count of epochs $h_{\mathrm{total}}(v_w)$ for that wind speed and all clusters.
 This basically removes the effect of the underlying wind speed distribution by transforming it into an equal distribution.
 The resulting probability density functions for each cluster can be seen in fig. \ref{fig:allTurbinewindSpeedDistrCluster_scaled_thr}.
-Indeed, we can now see symmetric areas, showing behaviour very similar to rectangular functions for cluster 1 and 3 with cluster 2 being smoothed out to a more Gaussian curve, because its wind regime is quite narrowly bounded by overlaps with the other states.
-This strongly underlines the existence of three regimes corresponding to operational states of the turbines.\\ As the functions for all turbines are much smoother and the bin size can be reduced, we can apply the direct maximum likelihood method instead of fitting a continuous curve to decide cluster allocation based on the epoch wind speed.
-This leads to three instead of the previous two boundary wind speeds to account for the appearance of cluster 2 in the very low wind regime.
-The values of the boundaries are $v_1=0.38\tilde{v}_{\mathrm{nom}}$, $v_2=0.80\tilde{v}_{\mathrm{nom}}$ and $v_{\mathrm{nom}}=1.10\tilde{v}_{\mathrm{nom}}$.
-The resulting histogram of changes due to model allocation compared to the clustering is presented in fig. \ref{fig:allocationChange2} and shows less changes compared to fig. \ref{fig:allocationChange1}.
-One reason for this is the taking into account of the very low wind speed regime in cluster 2.
-Such a method without need for fitting could be easily transferred to other data and turbine types providing high usability for failure prediction.\\ Overall we conclude that the results formerly shown for WT1 are easily transferred to multiple wind turbines.
-Furthermore, the model to decide state allocation based on wind speed can be optimized by taking into account more turbines and thereby more data.
+Indeed, we can now see symmetric areas, showing behavior very similar to rectangular functions for cluster 1 and 3 with cluster 2 being smoothed out to a more Gaussian curve, because its wind regime is quite narrowly bounded by overlaps with the other states.
+This strongly underlines the existence of three regimes corresponding to operational states of the turbines.